Nine essential CV details ‒ and some that should be removed.

 5. Volunteer experience

 Volunteer work can be extremely valuable on your CV, especially if it's related to the role you are applying for.
-Adding this type of experience is also a great way to fill an employment gap, supplement work history if you are changing careers or support your CV if you have recently left education.
+Adding this type of experience is also a great way to fill an employment gap in your CV, supplement work history if you are changing careers or support your CV as a new graduate.

 When adding volunteer work on your CV, it's best to include it as a standalone role in your Employment History section, the same as any other work experience.
 Add your job title, the organisation's name and the dates you held the position, followed by a brief summary of your role there and bullet points detailing your main duties and achievements.